Laminator: Verifiable ML Property Cards using Hardware-assisted Attestations: : Framework Design

 \subsection{Authorization}

-Enclaves must only generate attestations of properties that they are not certified for and \verifier should not trust an unknown enclave or trust an attestation from an enclave which it is not certified to make.
+Enclaves should only generate attestations for certified properties, and the verifier should not trust attestations from unknown enclaves or those not certified to make a specific assertion.
 To check for this, an endorser can provide an external certificate for an enclave, in addition to those for datasets or models, to indicate which properties each enclave is allowed to generate.
 These external certificates can be included in the assertion bundle and validated during the verification, though in our proof-of-concept they are hardcoded into the verifier.